Climate Assessment and Impacts Specialization in

 This specialization is for students interested in focusing on learning the methodologies to assess climate variability and longer-term climate change and their impacts on society and natural resource systems.
 Complex climate-based problems, and their interrelationships with natural resources and ecosystem management issues, are pervasive today and will become even more important in the future.
 Issues such as natural hazard management, climate variability and climate change, changing frequency and severity of extreme climate events, environmental degradation, climate-crop interactions, carbon and water gas exchanges, deforestation, and natural resources management in light of the increasing demand for water and other natural resources are examples of potential topics covered within the scope of this specialization.

-Students selecting this specialization can enhance their learning experiences through interactions with the High Plains Regional Climate Center (HPRCC), the Nebraska State Climate Office (NSCO), the National Drought Mitigation Center (NDMC), and the Center for Advanced Land Management Information Technologies (CALMIT), four organizations housed under the School of Natural Resources that partner in many state, regional, national, and international climate-assessment activities.
+Students selecting this specialization can enhance their learning experiences through interactions with the Nebraska Mesonet, the Nebraska State Climate Office (NSCO),the High Plains Regional Climate Center, the National Drought Mitigation Center (NDMC), and the Center for Advanced Land Management Information Technologies (CALMIT), four organizations housed under the School of Natural Resources that partner in many state, regional, national, and international climate-assessment activities.
 The NSCO also maintains the Automated Weather Data Network for Nebraska, which offers a wealth of climate data for research applications.
 The internationally-recognized Applied Climate Science faculty network provides students with the opportunity to interact with experts at other universities as well as with scientists in federal agencies and regional and international organizations.

 The objectives of the specialization include:

-- To utilize the opportunity to interact with experts associated with scientists at the HPRCC, NSCO, NDMC, and CALMIT, as well as scientists at other universities, federal agencies, and regional and international organizations.
+3. To utilize the opportunity to interact with experts associated with scientists at the Mesonet, NSCO, NDMC, and CALMIT, as well as scientists at other universities, federal agencies, and regional and international organizations.

 Faculty Point-of-Contact